Israeli court's compromise would avoid Palestinian evictions

 Israeli court’s compromise would avoid Palestinian evictionsNew

-JERUSALEM (AP) — Israel’s Supreme Court has floated a compromise that would prevent the evictions of dozens of Palestinian residents in the east Jerusalem neighborhood of Sheikh Jarrah.
-The neighborhood has gained international attention after attempts by Jewish settlers to force the Palestinians from their homes helped spark an 11-day war between Israel and Gaza militants in May.
-Lower Israeli courts have approved the eviction of the four families.
-They ruled that their houses were built on land owned by Jews before Israel was established in 1948.
-The families say that Jordan gave them the properties when it controlled east Jerusalem before Israel captured the area in 1967.
-The high court’s ruling came Monday.
+JERUSALEM (AP) — Israel’s Supreme Court has floated compromises to prevent the evictions of dozens of Palestinian residents in the east Jerusalem neighborhood of Sheikh Jarrah.
+The neighborhood gained international attention after attempts by Jewish settlers to force the Palestinians from their homes helped spark an 11-day war between Israel and Gaza militants in May.
+Lower Israeli courts approved the eviction of the four families, ruling that their houses were built on land owned by Jews before Israel’s establishment in 1948.
+The families say Jordan gave them the properties when it controlled east Jerusalem before Israel captured the area in 1967.
+The high court offered the compromise Monday but didn’t make a ruling.